Elementary Math Word Problem Generation using Large Language Models: Background and Related Work

 \subsection{Improving Diversity}

-According to~\citet{vijayakumar2016diverse}, lack of diversity of the decoded output of a neural sequence model leads to several problems such as repeating the same computation without a significant gain in performance.
-This problem can be partly attributed to the Beam Search algorithm, which is traditionally used to produce the LLM output.
+According to~\citet{vijayakumar2016diverse}, lack of diversity of the decoded output of a neural sequence model leads to several problems, such as repeating the same computation without a significant gain in performance.
+This diversity problem can be partly attributed to the Beam Search algorithm, which is an extension of greedy search~\citep{wiher2022decodingstrategiesneuraltext} and is traditionally used to produce the LLM output. { In greedy search, the most probable token at each step is selected using greedy decoding} \citep{wiher2022decodingstrategiesneuraltext}.